philipbelesky/groundhog/site/_documentation/flows-catchments.md

 The example file for this component demonstrates a number of options for visualisation and extension, such as:

-{% include elements/figure.html image='model' alt='Image of the flow catchment component used across two hypothetical landforms' %}
+{% include elements/figure.html image='model.jpg' alt='Image of the flow catchment component used across two hypothetical landforms' %}

-{% include elements/figure.html image='definition' caption='Grasshopper definition demonstrating how to use and extend the catchment analysis for Surface and Mesh forms.' credit='Philip Belesky, for https://groundhog.philipbelesky.com' %}
+{% include elements/figure.html image='definition.jpg' caption='Grasshopper definition demonstrating how to use and extend the catchment analysis for Surface and Mesh forms.' credit='Philip Belesky, for https://groundhog.philipbelesky.com' %}